 Granada is located between the peaks of the Sierra Nevada and the subtropical beaches of the Andalusian Mediterranean coast making for spectacular scenery, with one landscape transforming into a radically different one within a matter of a few kilometres.

 Granada is enshrined in medieval history as the last stronghold of the Moors in Western Europe.
-Its architecture reveals the city long and rich history.
+Its architecture reveals the city's long and rich history.
 The beautiful and unique Alhambra, now a UNESCO World Heritage Site, reflects the long Muslim occupation and its indelible influence on the city.
 Charles V’s palace takes you back to the Renaissance era, whilst the spectacular Cathedral and Royal Chapel denotes a Baroque influence.

 Various UNESCO World Heritage Sites, such as the cities of Cordoba or Seville, Ubeda or Baeza (in the province of Jaén), the Cazorla, Segura and Villas Natural Parks and other natural parks such as Cabo de Gata or the Grazalema mountain range are less than 3 hours away!